-A synthetic peptide from n-terminal region of mature mouse contactin-2 (TAG1) conjugated to an immunogenic carrier protein was used as the antigen.
+A synthetic peptide from n-terminal region of mature mouse contactin-2 (TAG1) conjugated to blue carrier protein was used as the antigen.

 Axonin-1, Axonal glycoprotein TAG-1, Transient axonal glycoprotein 1, TAX-1, CNTN2, AXT, TAG1, TAX1